The background photo shows an art installation in Ottawa that looks heliostat-inspired.

 From Zig Ziglar, we have this: “Whatever you need to do, do a little every day.”

 Safety: Do not use warped plywood for the reflector or it may focus sunlight and cause a fire.
 Replace or reverse it if it becomes warped.
 Waterproof it carefully before putting it into service.
 Inspect for foci periodically and after each rain and renew or reverse the reflector if any are found.

 Linseed oil safety:

-I plan to initially use push-rods made of wooden dowels to set the angles.
+I use push-rods made of wooden dowels to set the angles.
 These can be marked with a pencil to show the daily series of settings that must be reproduced by a future computerized controller.
 The dowel can be rotated to get a fresh surface for marking the results for the following month.
-In future, the dowels will be replaced by lead screws powered by stepper motors, probably with a worm gear included in the drive train.
-I may instead try a length of aircraft cable that takes a few turns around a motor-driven drum, and the ends connect to opposite edges of the reflector.
-I once had a go-kart that was steered in this manner.
+In future, each dowel will be replaced by some electric device such as a car's cable-type power window regulator, illustrated below.
+The system diagram shown in the gallery is proposed and not built.